-12.1 If you wish to know more about the SCI, or any aspect of planning policy, please contact us at the email /address shown below.
-Information on the Local Plan and the development plan process is also available on the website, along with regularly updated Frequently Asked Questions.
+12.1 If you wish to know more about the SCI, or any aspect of planning policy, please contact us using the post or email addresses below.
+Information on the Local Plan, other planning policy documents and the development plan process is also available on the website.

-Website: www.darlington.gov.uk/Localplan

-Email: planning.policy@darlington.gov.uk
+Website: www.darlington.gov.uk/planningpolicy Email: planning.policy@darlington.gov.uk